Go Back

 Print Recipe

-Scotch eggs are hard-boiled eggs wrapped in sausage meat, breaded and fried.
-Served with a delicious mustard dipping sauce.
+Traditional Scotch eggs featuring soft or hard-boiled eggs wrapped in seasoned sausage meat, coated in golden breadcrumbs, and fried until crisp.
+Served with a tangy mustard dipping sauce.

 Course Appetizers